-0 Final stans .
-Dur default the language is set to UTO 3.
-Final steps - By default the logger is set to UTC (Coordinated Universal Time equivalent to GMT) UTC Time (Coordinated Universal Time, equivalent to GMT), however you can choose either an offset from this time, or for the logger to use your PC time.
+3. Final steps - By default the logger is set to UTC (Coordinated Universal Time, equivalent to GMT), however you can choose either an offset from this time, or for the logger to use your PC time.
+UTC Time - When you are happy with all the settings click the < <setup logger="">> button to program the logger.</setup> Setup Logger

-Setup Logger

-When you are happy with all the settings click the <<Setup Logger>> button to program the logger.